clmangham/covid_19_forecasting/readme.md

 ### Factors that correleate with COVID-19

-Smoking is the factor most positvely corrleated with covid cases, followed by poor health and obesity.
+Smoking is the factor most positively  correlated  with covid cases, followed by poor health and obesity.
 Conversely, median household income negatively correlates with covid.

 <div style="text-align:center" class="centered-images">
   <img src="images/correlations.png" width="700" />
 </div>

 ### Map of Cases
-We can plot the ratio of cases in comparision to smokers:
+We can visualize the rate of cases in comparison to smokers:

 <div style="text-align:center" class="centered-images">
   <img src="images/us_percentages.png" width="800" />